MetalBlueberry/go-plotly/README.md

 See the examples dir for more examples.

 ## Structure

+To keep the plotly.js independent of the version of this package, the generated directory contains a directory per plotly version supported.
+The plan is to support all minor releases and update as patches are released.
+But because I can not do it myself, I will accept PRs if anyone wants any specific version.

+Updates to the package will affect all schemas.
+This will be done as we improve the generator.

 Each trace type has its own file on **graph_objecs (grob)** package.
 The file contains the main structure and all the needed nested objects.
 Files ending with **_gen** are automatically generated files running `go generate`.
 This is executing the code in **generator** package to generate the structures from the plotly schema.
 The types are documented, but you can find more examples and extended documentation at [Plotly's documentation](https://plotly.com/python/).